Diagonal pliers

-Diagonal pliers (also known as wire cutters, diagonal cutting pliers, diagonal cutters, side cutters, dikes or Nippy cutters) are pliers intended for the cutting of wire (they are generally not used to grab or turn anything).
-The plane defined by the cutting edges of the jaws intersects the joint rivet at an angle or "on a diagonal", hence the name.
+Diagonal pliers (also known as wire cutters or diagonal cutting pliers, or under many regional names) are pliers intended for the cutting of wire or small stock, rather than grabbing or turning.
+The plane defined by the cutting edges of the jaws intersects the joint rivet at an angle or "on a diagonal", giving pliers their name.

+They are also adapted for use in inaccessible places.

 Action

 Instead of using a shearing action as with scissors, diagonal pliers cut by indenting and wedging the wire apart.
-The jaw edges are ground to a symmetrical "V" shape, thus the two jaws can be visualized to form the letter "X", as seen end-on when fully occluded.
-The pliers are made of tempered steel, and inductive heating and quenching are often used to selectively harden the jaws.
+The jaw edges are ground to a symmetrical "V" shape, thus the two jaws can be visualized to form the letter "X", as seen end-on when closed.
+The blades are made of tempered steel, and inductive heating and quenching are often used to harden the jaws.

 Jargon

+In UK English and Irish English, diagonal pliers are commonly referred to as snips, nippers or side cutters.
+The term snips commonly refers to larger items, not to those used for cutting electrical wiring etc. In Canada, Australia and New Zealand too, the items are often referred to as side cutters.

-Diags or dikes is jargon used especially in the US electrical industry to describe diagonal pliers.
-"Dike" can also be used as a verb, such as in the idiom "when in doubt, dike it out".
+Diags, dykes or dikes is jargon used especially in the US electrical industry to describe diagonal pliers.
+"Dike" can also be used (but only colloquially) as a verb, as in the phrase "when in doubt, dike it out".
+This slang has fallen out of favor due to its association with usage as a slur to harass lesbians, but will still be used occasionally despite the negative connotation.